-6.1 Evidence suggests that people addicted to alcohol and their families are significantly at risk of developing health and social problems that include mental illnesses, misuse of drugs, criminal activity, breakdown of familial and other social relationships and negative financial implications.
-Whilst public health is not a licensing objective and cannot be taken strictly into account when deciding on applications, the Director of Public Health's team is a Responsible Authority under the Licensing Act and is able to make representations by its own right or through supporting other representations.
-Prevention of crime and disorder and protecting of children from harm are two objectives where licensing impacts can be linked to health.
-As a Responsible Authority, the public health team receives all new and major variation applications and together with the Licensing Authority, monitors increase in alcohol access to at-risk groups, ensures that robust measures are in place to minimise risk for those groups and supports those seeking help.
+11.1 Evidence suggests that people addicted to alcohol and their families are significantly at risk of developing health and social problems that include mental illnesses, misuse of drugs, criminal activity, breakdown of familial and other social relationships and negative financial implications.
+Whilst public health is not a licensing objective and cannot be taken strictly into account when deciding on applications, the Director of Public Health's team is a Responsible Authority under13(4)(bb) of the Licensing Act 2003 and is able to make representations by its own right or through supporting other representations.
+Prevention of crime and disorder and protecting of children from harm are two objectives where licensing impacts can be linked to health..